Genndy didn't anticipate the anime boom that has occurred in the USA and therefore was unable to get onboard early.

 Genndy feels the biggest problems with action cartoons is that there is "too much talking, way too complicated plotlines for a half hour, and not enough good action."

-In 2001, Genndy won the WAC Winner Award in the category of Best Television Special for his work on the 1999 television special Dexter's Laboratory Ego Trip.
+In 2001, Genndy won the WAC Winner Award in the category of Best Television Special for his work on Dexter's Laboratory: Ego Trip.

 Genndy feels his most important professional accomplishment to date is creating the character of Dexter from Dexter's Laboratory.